 A modification was adopted by the weather bureau of the United States and the use of box-kites for meteorological observations became widespread.
 The principle was applied to gliders, and in October 1906 Alberto Santos-Dumont used the box-kite principle in his aeroplane to make his first flight.
 When Gabriel Voisin built the first commercially available aircraft, based on the stable lifting surfaces of Hargrave’s box kites, he called them “Hargraves.”
 In 1889 Hargrave invented a rotary engine which appears to have attracted so little notice that its principle had to be discovered over again by the Seguin brothers in 1908.
 His development of the rotary engine was frustrated by the weight of materials and quality of machining available at the time, and he was unable to get sufficient power from his engines to build an independent flying machine.

-After an appendectomy, Lawrence Hargrave died of peritonitis in July 1915.
+After an appendectomy, Lawrence Hargrave died of peritonitis in July 1915 at age 65.

 References and Further Reading: